Vilmos Apor: Life

-Vilmos Apor de Altorja was born in 1892 as the sixth of eight children to the nobles Baron Gábor Apor (1851–98) and Countess Fidelia Pálffy ab Erdöd (1863–1934); one was stillborn and three died in their childhoods.
-One sister was Gizella and another was Henrietta who was his junior and an elder brother was Gábor.
-His elder brother served in World War I but later became a Hungarian delegate to the Holy See until his resignation in 1944 in protest of the German occupation of his homeland.
+Vilmos Apor de Altorja was born in 1892 to the nobles Baron Gábor Apor (1851–98) and Countess Fidelia Pálffy ab Erdöd (1863–1934).
 His father died in his childhood due to complications from diabetes.
-His mother was strict but caring and imparted sage religious instruction to her children.
-He served as an altar server during his childhood and his love for the priesthood intensified to the stage where he harbored an interest in becoming a priest himself.
-Bishop Miklós Széchnyi was his uncle.
+His mother was strict but caring and imparted religious instruction to her children.
+He served as an altar server during his childhood and his love for the priesthood intensified such that he harbored an interest in becoming a priest himself.
+Bishop Miklós Széchenyi was his uncle.

-Year one of his initial education saw him teach Henrietta how to read and she often got him to instruct her in catechism.
-He even asked his mother once for a chalice and missal for Christmas.
-He attended high school at a Jesuit-run school in Kalksburg where his desires to become a priest intensified further despite his initial homesickness.
+Apor attended high school at a Jesuit-run school in Kalksburg where his desires to become a priest intensified further despite his initial homesickness.
 Apor liked Latin as well as historical studies and received outstanding marks in these subjects while a treatise on the historical Church earned him a prize; he also liked tennis and swimming.
 Apor then transferred to another Jesuit school at Kalocsa.
 He decided to begin his studies for the priesthood despite his mother's wish that he wait a little while longer - she consented at Christmas in 1909 - and the local bishop was delighted to receive him in 1910 despite the fact that Apor was not there for long.
 The bishop sent him to Innsbruck for further studies with the Jesuits in 1910 where he later received a doctorate in theological studies; the rector there was a relative of his.
 He was at the old theological institute of Nikolaihaus for a brief period before moving to the new Canisianum.
 Apor was made a subdeacon on 22 August 1915 and was elevated to the diaconate on 23 August.